Faculty

 Language Arts, Math

-Megg graduated from LeMoyne College in Syracuse, NY as a 4 year basketball player with a major in communications and minor in political science.
-Upon graduation she began working for The Girl Scouts in Washington D.C.
-Part of her responsibilities were to design programming for girls.
-Her role afforded her opportunities that included leading fourteen teenagers on an expedition to the Galapagos Islands, editing The Teen Publication, and major event planning.
+Upon graduation Megg began working for the Girl Scouts in Washington D.C. where she designed programing for girls, led trips, did major event planning and edited the Teen Publication.
+Her most memorable trip was an expedition to the Galapagos Islands with 14 teenagers.
 Her passion for social reform, and enjoyment in working with the girls and their families, led her to pursue a career in education.
 Megg realized it was through teaching that she could make a local, lasting impact on the future, and also love what she was doing.
-After completing a Master’s degree in Education she worked as a 4th grade classroom teacher until her second son was born.

 Stacy Carter